-In December 2015, the Guangdong Provincial Higher People's Court (廣東省高級人民法院) (the "Guangdong Court") issued two rulings on administrative proceedings (行政裁定書) to the effect that (i) the Guangzhou Court's rulings were rescinded; and (ii) the Guangzhou Court was ordered to re-hear the Claimants' appeal against the Guangzhou Government's rulings.
+In December 2015, the Guangdong Court issued two rulings on administrative proceedings (行政裁定書) to the effect that (i) the Guangzhou Court's rulings were rescinded; and (ii) the Guangzhou Court was ordered to re-hear the Claimants' appeal against the Guangzhou Government's rulings.

-In May 2017, the Guangzhou Railway & Transportation Intermediate Court (廣州鐵路運輸 中級法院) (the "Railway Court") which was primarily engaged in cases pertaining to land and property disputes, under the direction of the Guangdong Court, re-heard the case and declined the appeal made by the Claimants against the Guangzhou Government's rulings.
-The Claimants then filed another appeal against the Railway Court's rulings (the "Second Appeal").
+In May 2017, the Guangzhou Railway & Transportation Intermediate Court (廣州鐵路 運輸中級法院) (the "Railway Court"), which was primarily engaged in cases pertaining to land and property disputes and under the direction of the Guangdong Court, reheard the case and declined the appeal made by the Claimants against the Guangzhou Government's rulings.
+The Claimants then filed a further appeal against the Railway Court's rulings (the "Second Appeal").
 As at the date of this report, the Second Appeal was not yet heard.